Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space

-For the minimum vertex-cover problem, our aim is to locate the least number of covered nodes, and make each edge on the given graph occupied by at least one such node.
-Generally, one given graph has many minimum vertex-covers which form a solution space for this combinatorial optimization problem.
-In this section, an algorithm based on the solution space expression will be provided to judge whether a graph is a KE graph.
+For the minimum vertex-cover problem, our aim is to locate the least number of covered nodes and make each edge on the given graph touched by at least one such node.
+Generally, one given graph owns many minimum vertex-covers which form a solution space for this combinatorial optimization problem.

-By the former work \cite{feng2019core}, it has been already known that on the structures of trees, no leaf-removal-core graphs and bipartite graphs, for minimum vertex-covers, we have corresponding algorithms to achieve the solution space expression, which is called reduced solution graph.
-The reduced solution graph provides a complete description of all the minimum vertex-cover solutions, and it can be easily obtained on these topologies \cite{wei2012rsg,wei2015birsg}.
-On the reduced solution graph expression, all the nodes are classified as \emph{positive}/\emph{uncovered backbones}, \emph{negative}/\emph{covered backbones} and \emph{free nodes}; nodes should always be uncovered or covered separately in all the solutions, or can have alternative assignments on different solutions, namely \emph{unfrozen} nodes; all edges are classified as single or double edges, in which double edges suggest the \emph{mutual-determination} relations between two unfrozen nodes which can mutually affect the values of each other (two unfrozen nodes of a mutual-determination relation can have one and only one covered node) and the single edges still follow the coverage requirement.
+From the former work \cite{wei2012rsg}, it has been already known that on structures of KE graphs including trees, no leaf-removal-core graphs and bipartite graphs, for minimum vertex-cover problem, we have corresponding algorithms to achieve the solution space expression, which is called \emph{reduced solution graph}.
+The reduced solution graph provides a complete description of all the minimum vertex-cover solutions, and it can be easily obtained on these topologies \cite{wei2015birsg}.
+On the reduced solution graph expression, all the nodes are classified as \emph{uncovered backbones}, \emph{covered backbones} and \emph{free nodes}; nodes should always be uncovered or covered separately in all the solutions, namely \emph{frozen} nodes, or could have alternative assignments on different solutions, namely \emph{unfrozen} nodes; all edges are classified as single or double edges, in which double edges suggest the \emph{mutual-determination} relations between two unfrozen nodes and these two nodes will mutually affect the values of each other (two free nodes in a mutual-determination relation must have one and only one covered node) and the single edges still follow the coverage requirement.